 In March 2013, the District issued \$28,235,000 Junior Dedicated Tax Revenue Refunding Bonds, Series 2013A.
 The proceeds from the sale of the Series 2013A Junior Bonds were used to refund the District's Variable Rate Demand Revenue Bonds, Series 2001A, to fund a deposit to the Series Reserve Account of the Junior Debt Service Reserve Fund, and to pay costs of issuance.
 The Series 2013A Junior Bonds are special, limited obligations of the District payable from and secured by a pledge of tax revenues and certain of the funds and other monies held under the indenture.
 The interest rates are from 3.5 percent.
-The bonds mature on December 15, 2032.
+The bonds were paid in full on November 10, 2021.